It looks like you're using IE11...

 Belfast Stories is supporting communities to tell their stories ahead of the landmark public space, visitor experience and creative hub opening in 2030.

-Small grants of up to £10,000 and project grants of up to £30,000 are available.
+Applications for small grants of up to £10,000 and project grants of up to £30,000 closed on 14 April 2026.

-There are 10 grants of up to £10,000 available.
+There were 10 grants of up to £10,000 available.

 This grant is to support cultural heritage projects and is an investment in both an organisation and individuals within it.